Name: Elisa Castillo 67003-179

 State Raised: Came to United States at age 13; lived in Dallas, Texas

 RELEASE: Will be deported to Mexico due to not being a citizen.

 Charge: Conspiracy to smuggle at least a ton of cocaine/Conspiracy to commit money laundering

 Served to date: 11 years

 Prison Conduct: Excellent

 Clemency Status: CP14 filed petition but it was denied, Yale Law students also vetted this case and supported (see op ed below)

-Supporters: CAN-DO Foundation, Crack Open the Door, The LOHM Families for Justice as Healing, all my family, my church community, many in the institution
+Supporters: CAN-DO Foundation, Crack Open the Door, American Kind Foundation, The LOHM Families for Justice as Healing, all my family, my church community, many in the institution

 The ACLU commented on Elisa’s sentence in 2012: